 - From organic farming

-To benefit from the health effects of apple cider vinegar, you should shake it well before use.
+Tip: To maximize the health benefits of apple cider vinegar, shake it well before use.

 The best way to dilute apple cider vinegar as a drink for weight loss, allergies, colds, and acid reflux is as follows: